zooko/smalloc/README.md

    Labs for teaching me this.)

-   (This optimization doesn't apply to allocations too small to hold a next-free-list-pointer, i.e. to allocations of size 1, 2, or 3 bytes.
-For those, `smalloc` can't store the next-pointer -- which is 4 bytes -- in the slot, and so has to store it in a separate location, and does incur one additional potential-cache-line miss in both `malloc()` and `free()`.)
+   (This optimization doesn't apply to allocations too small to hold a next-free-list-pointer, i.e. to allocations of less than or equal to 7 bytes.
+For those, `smalloc` can't store the next-pointer -- which is 4 bytes and requires 4 byte alignment -- in the slot, and so has to store it in a separate location, and does incur one additional potential-cache-line miss in both `malloc()` and `free()`.)

-   Counts of the potential-cache-line misses for the common cases:
+   So  to sum  up, here  are  the counts  of the  potential-cache-line misses for the common cases:

    1. To `malloc()` and then write into the resulting memory:
-      * If the allocation size <= 32, then: 🟠 one to access the
+      * If the allocation size <= 8, then:
-        `threadnum`
+         * 🟠 one to access the `THREAD_AREANUM`
          * 🟠 one to access the `flh` and `eac`
+         * 🟠 one to access the separate free list entry
+         * 🟠 one for the user code to access the data

+      For a total of 4 potential-cache-misses.

+      * If the allocation size is > 8 but <= 32, then:
+         * 🟠 one to access the `THREAD_AREANUM`
+         * 🟠 one to access the `flh` and `eac`
          * 🟠 one to access the intrusive free list entry
          * 🟢 no additional cache-miss for the user code to access the data

+      For a total of 3 potential-cache-misses.

+      * If the allocation size is > 32, then:
+         * 🟠 one to access the `flh` and `eac`
+         * 🟠 one to access the intrusive free list entry
+         * 🟢 no additional cache-miss for the user code to access the data

-   Total of 2 or 3 potential-cache-misses.
+      For a total of 2 potential-cache-misses.

    2. To read from some memory and then `free()` it:
       * 🟠 one for the user code to read from the memory